top of page

 • Parents, grandparents and other dependent relatives.

-Q. Why does the Home Office/UKBA require a property (or housing accommodation) inspection report?
+Q. Why does the Home Office/UKBA require a property (or housing accommodation) assessment report?

 It is essential to demonstrate that the Applicant(s) will have no further need to be re-housed once in the UK.
 The Sponsor needs to provide evidence that they have the funds to maintain and accommodate the Applicant(s) without recourse to public funds.
 The Home Office/UKBA must be satisfied that the Sponsor can house the Applicant(s) in accommodation that will not become statutorily overcrowded under the provisions of Part X of the Housing Act 1985 and that the accommodation is safe and fit for human habitation under Part 1 of the Housing Act 2004.